 UTMD's balance sheet was strong enough in early 2011 to be able to finance a substantial acquisition which met UTMD's investment criteria without issuing stock.
-After five years of integration and consolidation, UTMD's balance sheet is once again strong enough to support a similar acquisition significantly accretive to financial performance and shareholder value.
+After five years of integration and consolidation, UTMD's balance sheet is once again strong enough to support a similar acquisition significantly accretive to financial performance and stockholder value.

 The Company has a fundamental focus to do an excellent job in meeting clinicians' and patients' needs, while providing stockholders with excellent returns.
-In 2015, the value of UTMD's stock declined 3% while EPS increased 4%.
-This compares to an increase of 6% in the NASDAQ Composite Index, a decrease of 1% in the S&P 500 Index and a 2% decrease in the Dow Jones Industrial Average.
-Taking a longer term view, as of the end of 2015 from the end of 1998, the NASDAQ Composite Index was up 128%, the S&P 500 Index was up 66% and the DJIA was up 90%.
-In comparison, UTMD's share price increased 792% over that same seventeen year time span (14% annually compounded increase per year).
-If additional returns to stockholders from cash dividends are added, shareholder value increased 962% (15% per year).
+In 2016, the value of UTMD's stock increased 24%, ending the year at \$72.75/ share, a record high.
+This compares to a 2016 increase of 8% in the NASDAQ Composite Index, of 10% in the S&P 500 Index, and of 13% in the Dow Jones Industrial Average.
+Taking a longer term view, as of the end of 2016 from the end of 1998, the NASDAQ Composite Index was up 146%, the S&P 500 Index was up 82% and the DJIA was up 115%.
+In comparison, UTMD's share price increased 1009% over that same eighteen year time span (14% annually compounded share price increase per year).
+If additional returns to stockholders from cash dividends are added, stockholder value increased 1195% (15% per year).
 Combining share price appreciation as a result of a long term profitable financial performance and a capital allocation strategy that includes opportunistic share repurchases with steadily growing quarterly cash dividends paid to stockholders since 2004, longer term UTMD stockholders have experienced excellent returns.
 Management is committed to continue that performance.